charlesnicholson/nanoprintf/README.md

 The nanoprintf development environment uses [cmake](https://cmake.org/) and [ninja](https://ninja-build.org/).
 If you have these in your path, `./b` will use them.
 If not, `./b` will download and deploy them into `path/to/your/nanoprintf/external`.

 nanoprintf uses GitHub Actions for all continuous integration builds.
-The GitHub Linux builds use [this](https://hub.docker.com/r/charlesnicholson/circleci-images) Docker image on [Docker Hub](https://hub.docker.com/).
-The Dockerfile lives [here](https://github.com/charlesnicholson/circleci-images).
+The GitHub Linux builds use [this](https://github.com/charlesnicholson/docker-images/packages/751874) Docker image from [my Docker repository](https://github.com/charlesnicholson/docker-images).

 The matrix builds [Debug, Release] x [32-bit, 64-bit] x [Mac, Windows, Linux] x [gcc, clang, msvc], minus the 32-bit clang Mac configurations.